mde/ejs/docs/guide/authentication.md

 #### Danger, Warning, etc.

-The `geddy auth` generator should only be used in a new Geddy app.
+The `geddy gen auth` generator should only be used in a new Geddy app.
 If you run it inside an existing app, it may overwrite existing files that you wanted to keep.